Back to Glossary

 LZ77 is a compression algorithm that is often compared to RLE, as it also works by identifying patterns in the data and replacing them with shorter symbols.
 However, there are some key differences between the two algorithms.

-In LZ77, instead of replacing runs of the same data value with a single symbol, it replaces repeated data patterns with a shorter symbol that points back to the location of the original pattern.
+In LZ77, instead of replacing runs of the same data value with a single symbol, repeated data patterns are replaced with a shorter symbol that points back to the location of the original pattern.
 This allows for more efficient compression of complex data patterns and is often combined with other compression techniques to achieve even greater compression ratios.